-Access Points Authentication eDirectory users on Macintosh workstations have native access to NSS volumes on the OES server.
+Access Points Authentication AFP File Services eDirectory users on Macintosh workstations have native access to NSS volumes on the OES server.
 All file service access is controlled by LDAP-based authentication through the eDirectory LDAP server.
+Although shown separately, eDirectory could be installed on the OES server.
+Of course, the same files can also be accessed through other OES file services (such as NetStorage) that connect to NSS volumes.